Manmadedrummer/Fennel-Integration-to-Eluna/README.md

 If you see the message in your server console, the script is running.

+## 🛠️ Contributing & Feedback

+This project was built out of curiosity — but if you find it useful, feel free to modify, extend, or adapt it however you like.

+If you run into issues, have ideas for improvements, or want to add examples (like branching dialogs or quest logic), I’d love to see them.
+Pull requests, bug reports, and suggestions are all welcome.

+Let’s see what Fennel can do in Azeroth.

 ## ❤️ Credits

 - [Fennel](https://fennel-lang.org) — Lua-compiled Lisp